newrelic/nri-flex/docs/apis/commands.md

 ##  <a name='Configurationproperties'></a>Configuration properties

-The following table describes the properties of the `commands` API.
-The API accepts a list of commands, each requiring a `run` directive.
+The following table describes the properties of the `commands` API, which accepts a list of commands, each requiring a `run` directive.

 | Name | Type | Default | Description |
 |---:|:---:|:---:|---|